-An Aethalometer is a filter-based optical method that is widely used to measure BC concentration due to ease of operation 90 and relatively low cost (Hansen et al., 1984).
-With this technique, sample air is drawn through a filter material, where aerosol particles collectcollected onto the filter.
+85 Filter-based optical method that ismethods are widely used to measure BC concentration due to their ease of operation and relatively low cost (Hansen et al., 1984).
+With this technique, sample air is drawn through a filter material, where aerosol particles are collected onto the filter.
 The attenuation of light through the filter area increases over time due to increased absorption and scattering from the collected particles.
 The attenuation is described by Eq.
-1, where I_0 is the light intensity through a clean filter and I is the light intensity through a loaded filter:
+1, where I0 is the light intensity through a loaded filter:

-$$ATN = -\ln(I/I_0) \tag{1}$$
+$$ATN = -\ln(I/I_0)$$

-The measured variable by the instrument is the attenuation coefficient $b{atm} \underline{b}{ATN}(\lambda)$ [m-1] calculated from the observedmeasured attenuation coefficient and the operational parameters of the instrument as described in Eq.
-2, where A [m2] is the area of the sample spot, Q [m3 s-1] is the volumetric flow through the sample spot, Δt [s] is the collection time and λ is the wavelength of the light source as the coefficient is wavelength dependent:.
+90 The measured variable by the instrument is the attenuation coefficient $b{ATN}(\lambda)$ [m-1] is calculated from the measured attenuationlight intensity and the operational parameters of the instrument as described in Eq.
+2, where A [m2] is the area of the sample spot, Q [m3 s-1] is the volumetric flow through the sample spot, Δt [s] is the collection time and λ is the wavelength of the light source.